12. Database Encryption

 echo "pinentry-mode=loopback" >> $GNUPGHOME/gpg.conf

-echo "--auto-expand-secmem" >> $GNUPGHOME/gpg-agent.conf
+echo "auto-expand-secmem" >> $GNUPGHOME/gpg-agent.conf

-When using GPG 2.2.24 and up use the option to increase the configurable backlog for sockets (https://dev.gnupg.org/T3473)
+When using GPG 2.2.24 and up use the following option to increase the configurable backlog for sockets (https://dev.gnupg.org/T3473)

-echo "--listen-backlog 128" >> $GNUPGHOME/gpg-agent.conf
+echo "listen-backlog 128" >> $GNUPGHOME/gpg-agent.conf

 Note